Natsoro/justthedocs/index.md

 *There are two ways to italic a paragraph:*

-1. Write one star before the text and after it.
+1. Write one asterisk symbol before the text and after it.
-2. Write one underscore before the text and after it.
+2. Write one underscore symbol before the text and after it.

 _Lets see it in the code._

+Code example: `_Lets see it in the code._`

 ## How to do strikethrough?

-Write two tildes to strikethrough the text.
+Write two tilde symbols to strikethrough the text.

 ~~Strikethrough~~

+Code example: `~~Strikethrough~~`

 <!-- Example of headers -->